PR0C0S/NLP2SQL-chatbot/README.md

-# SQL-Powered E-commerce Chatbot
+# NLP to SQL Chatbot

-This project is a SQL-powered chatbot designed to process user queries and fetch relevant information from a connected SQL database.
+This project is a NLP to SQL Chatbot designed to process user queries and fetch relevant information from a connected SQL database.
 The chatbot leverages OpenAI's GPT-based models for natural language understanding and Gradio for an intuitive user interface.

 ## Demo
 Try the live demo: [E-commerce Chatbot Demo](https://huggingface.co/spaces/procos/ecommerce-v2)